-Sometimes I even use muffins as a vehicle to introduce fruits and vegetables to kids who might otherwise be resistant to trying new foods.
-You’d be surprised to hear that kids who won’t touch a veggie may be open to a zucchini chocolate chip muffin.
-A step in the right direction!
+Healthy muffins can be a vehicle for introducing fruits and vegetables to kids who might otherwise be resistant to trying new foods.
+You might be surprised to hear that kids who won’t touch a veggie will try a zucchini chocolate chip muffin.
+Certainly, a step in the right direction!

 Got a picky eater in the house, an athlete, or simply want to build more variety into your meal and snack offerings?

 Better yet, make these and stock them in the freezer.
 You’ll have muffins all spring and summer long.

 26 Muffin Ideas for Kids